jsjose/Vagrant2Kub/README.md

 configFile directory contains configuration files of master and nodes. example directorio contains ngnix example.
 You can find a lot of examples in https://github.com/kubernetes/kubernetes.

 This version works over macOS.
 Currently working in a version for windows.

+Take in count in windows
+- export VAGRANT_DETECTED_OS=cygwin